nicholaschaung/markdown-cv/index.md

 ## Interested in

-Enabling data scientists and analysts by building performant data pipelines.
+Enabling developers, data scientists, and analysts by building performant data pipelines.